< Go to Down Jackets - Women's

 Cons: Fabric is not very durable

-Best Uses: Alpine climbing, belaying, backpacking, around town
+Best Uses: Alpine climbing, camping, backpacking, around town

-The Patagonia Down Sweater narrowly misses getting the Editor’s Choice award because its main fabric is not as durable as the material on The North Face Catalyst or the MontBell Frost Smoke.
-It is made with recycled materials, so if you are an Earth-conscious consumer, this is a plus.
+The Patagonia Down Sweater is made with recycled materials and 100% traceable down, so if you are an Earth-conscious consumer, this is a plus.
 Patagonia has a well known and dependable warranty program, which could convince someone to go with the Down Sweater instead of another option because it is a good investment.
 However, this jacket is expensive, and other jackets give you more for the price.

-Check out our complete Women's Down Jacket Review to see how this compared to others.
+Check out our complete Women's Down Jacket Review to see how this model compared to others.

 OutdoorGearLab Editors' Hands-on Review

+Patagonia has redesigned all of their down products to use 100% traceable, ethically harvested down.
+It is now third party verified that it comes from geese that were never force fed and never live plucked.
+Still made with high quality 800 fill, it provides an excellent warmth-to-weight ratio.
 This jacket is so light, comfortable, and warm that we used is as our go-to jacket every time we headed out in the cold.
-It was packed it on a chilly month-long float trip down the Grand Canyon in November and it became an indispensable piece for camping outside for that length of time.
+We packed in along on a chilly month-long float trip down the Grand Canyon in November, and it became an indispensable piece for camping outside for that length of time.

 The Down Sweater uses sewn-through construction to keep it lightweight.
 It has a flattering fit and attractive baffles.
 We like the look of this popular piece.